 In January, the 54-kilometer PNR Clark Phase 2 segment, which will run from Malolos in Bulacan to Clark in Pampanga, was reportedly 27.79% complete.
 The pre-construction activities for the project such as site inspections at the Clark International Airport (CRK) and Apalit Station were ongoing.

-The construction of the North-South Commuter Railway Extension particularly the PNR Clark Phase two that upon completion will deliver the Southeast Asia country’s first airport railway express service, begun in September.
+The construction of the North-South Commuter Railway Extension particularly the PNR Clark Phase two which upon completion will deliver the Southeast Asia country’s first airport railway express service, began in September.

 In October, DOTr announced that the first train set for the PNR Clark Phase 1 was undergoing factory acceptance testing (FAT) in Japan to ensure that it meets its “intended purpose” and complies with international standards such as the International Organization of Standardization (ISO) and Japanese Industrial Standards (JIS), prior to its delivery.

 The Department of Transportation signed an agreement with NLEX Corporation over the construction of columns for the PNR Clark Phase 2 Project.
 Under the agreement, columns for PNR Clark will be constructed in the shoulders and median island that will cross above the Subic-Clark-Tarlac Expressway to allow seamless operations of both the expressway and the railway.

 The DOTR and NLEX will also coordinate for the project design, traffic management plan, safety plan, and security plan.